shubharthaksangharsha/apsara3.0/examples/06-file-management.md

 - **S3 Storage**: Files stored in AWS S3 bucket (production, manual conversion needed for AI)
 - **Google File API**: Direct upload to Google (AI processing optimized, 48h expiry)

+### 🧠 Smart Upload System

+Apsara now includes an intelligent upload system that automatically selects the optimal storage method based on your preferences:

+- **🚀 Speed**: Prioritizes local storage for faster upload/access
+- **🧠 Processing**: Optimizes for AI processing using Google File API
+- **💾 Storage**: Balances between local and cloud based on file size

 ### 🔄 Automatic AI Processing

 **Local files** are now **automatically compatible** with AI processing!
 When you upload to local storage and use the file with AI, Apsara automatically uploads a temporary copy to Google File API for processing while keeping your original file in local storage.